Notifications from Aflac

 2. Consider ways to streamline.

 You likely had a tech needs discussion with clients during the earliest enrollment planning stage, and now is the time for them to move forward with a platform partner if they’re going that route.
-Benefits administration platforms allow for a quicker process for both those enrolling and those processing said enrollments, saving your client and their employees their greatest asset—time.
+Benefits administration platforms allow for a quicker process for both those enrolling and those processing the enrollments, saving your clients and their employees their greatest asset—time.
 And there are numerous options with ranging functionality and price points to ensure your clients get the best fit.

 3. Create a communication and education plan.

-It’s also worth your clients to consider a more structured approach to benefits training this year — based both on the changes and shifts that have occurred over the last few years and also because of the range of generational differences in the workforce.
+It’s also worth it for your clients to consider a more structured approach to benefits training this year — based both on the changes and shifts that have occurred over the last few years and also because of the range of generational differences in the workforce.
 Group meetings, webinars and podcasts are all great ways to share information with employees using methods that match the ways they like to receive information.

 4. Start early.